ariasanovsky/azdopt/README.md

 1. Our agents search trees in parallel.
 2. During episodes, they seek to maximize the expected future improvement in cost function *over the entire search path*.
-   a.
-They end each episodes when they visit new nodes.
+   1. They end each episodes when they visit new nodes.
-   b.
-The neural network evaluates state vectors in batches.
+   2. The neural network evaluates state vectors in batches.
-   c.
-Each evaluation predicts the gain function and the agent's preference for actions from the new state.
+   3. Each evaluation predicts the gain function and the agent's preference for actions from the new state.
 3. Between episodes, we populate new nodes with their predictions and update nodes along the path.
 4. Between epochs, we minimize cross entropy loss (priors' inaccuracy) and $L_2$ loss (gain prediction inaccuracy).
-   a.
-Additionally, we select new roots from visited nodes.
+   1. Additionally, we select new roots from visited nodes.
-   b.
-When stagnant, we generate new roots.
+   2. When stagnant, we generate new roots.

 ## States and Actions